Ugandan government declares nationwide public holiday break

 - Ugandans will observe a public holiday in mid-May for President Yoweri Museveni's swearing-in ceremony

-- Critics warn that the holiday may negatively impact Uganda's fragile economy, particularly the informal sector
+- Critics warned that the holiday might negatively impact Uganda's fragile economy, particularly the informal sector

 - Nationwide prayers were encouraged for unity and divine guidance ahead of the upcoming presidential inauguration